Between us, we've stayed in literally hundreds of hostel beds over our years of travels - knowing how to pick a good one has become second nature!

 Even now, after researching hundred of hostels, we still come across a website we've not heard of, offering up an easy way to book your next bed.

-And yet, the way we find and select a hostel is always one of three tried and tested methods.
+And yet, the way we find and select a hostel is always one of four tried and tested methods.

 There may be many like it, but we're pretty sure that HostelWorld provides the most comprehensive selection of hostels all over the world - and a really easy way to book.